-Despite the efforts of Daryl Sittler, Toronto would struggle to make the playoffs consistently and would not advance past the Semifinals if it did.
+Despite the efforts of Daryl Sittler, Toronto would struggle constantly to make the playoffs but would not advance past the Semifinals if it did.
 Following Ballard’s death in 1990, the Leafs would be a resurgent franchise.

-New players like Wendel Clark, Felix Potvin, and Doug Gilmour would push the Leafs to become a Stanley Cup contender though the team would consistently lose deep in the playoffs.
+New players like Wendel Clark, Felix Potvin, and Doug Gilmour would push the Leafs to become a Stanley Cup contender, although the team would consistently lose deep in the playoffs.
 The arrival of Mats Sundin, who would lead several Maple Leafs’ team stats, extended Toronto’s period of contention up until the 2004-05 NHL Lockout

 Toronto would enter a new low, making just one playoff appearance from the 2005-06 season to 2015-16.
 But a new management team led by Brendan Shanahan would recreate the Maple Leafs into another contender.
-Young stars like Auston Matthews and Mitchell Marner would form the nucleus of a perennial powerhouse even if a Cup has yet to be won.
+Young stars like Auston Matthews and Mitchell Marner would form the nucleus of a perennial powerhouse, even though a Cup has yet to be won.